acactown/simple-pipeline-poc/NOTES.md

 > A tool to help enforce Conventional Commits.

-Husky is a tool that helps enforce Conventional Commits.
-It is used to check the commit message against the Conventional Commits specification.
+It is used to check the commit message against the Conventional Commits specification before it is committed.

 ---